 Hot Tip:

-Croatia (inhabited since the prehistoric period) has been the center of ethnic and political conflict for it's entire civilized history, right at the geographical schism between the Western Roman and Byzantine Empire, then again at the frontlines of the Ottoman invasions and at the heart of the modern Serbian-Croatian conflicts.
+Croatia, inhabited since prehistory, has been at the center of conflict it's entire civilized history.
+In the 1st millennia BC Celts & Illyrians settled before being conquered by the Roman Empire in 9AD.
+The region then found itself at the geographical schism between 🔎Western Roman and Byzantine Empires, and again at the frontlines of the Ottoman invasions and much later it became the heart of modern Serbian-Croatian conflicts.

 a bit of background...